tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/媒资管理/图片管理/上传图片_intl_en.md

 2. Select **Local Upload** to upload a local file to the console.
 Click **Select Image** to select a local image file or drag and drop the file into the upload list zone.
 >?
 >- Batch upload is supported.
 You can upload up to 200 images at a time, and all the selected images will be displayed in the upload list.
->- In the upload list, you can check the filename and size of a selected image, change its name and category, or delete it.
-Image category and video category are categories in the same directory.
+>- In the upload list, you can check the filename and size of a selected image, modify its name and category, or delete it.
+Images and videos use the same set of categories.
 4. Click **Upload** to start uploading the image.

 ## Image Pull